 The PSHEE programme is delivered primarily by Form Tutors.
 Other staff, who have particular areas of expertise, will also lead Form or Year Group sessions.
 Outside speakers are involved on a regular basis, for example the Kent County Constabulary speak about Citizenship.
 The School Nurses support Health education.

-The School Council has an important status and is a long-standing tradition at the School.
+The School Council has an important status and is a long-standing tradition at Walthamstow Hall.
 The council meets every month under the chairmanship of the Library Leader.
 It consists of the Head Girl and Deputy Head Girls and representatives chosen from every form.
 Meetings are formal with minutes taken and shared with every form.
 All pupils are invited to put forward proposals for items for discussion.

 E-Safety and Electronic Devices

-Girls in Years 3 – 6 are appointed to represent their forms on the Internet Safety Committee.
+Pupils in Years 3 – 6 are appointed to represent their forms on the Internet Safety Committee.
 The Committee meets twice a year with the Computing Subject leader and Deputy Head.
-The girls discuss ways in which they can encourage their peers to stay safe online.
+The pupils discuss ways in which they can encourage their peers to stay safe online.

 Pupils are not allowed to have mobile phones with them in School.
-Girls are also not allowed to have E-Readers, like Kindles, in School.
+They are also not allowed to have E-Readers, such as Kindles, in School.